BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAzureVM.md

 ==============
 Overview
 -----------
-One of the recent added hybrid features in Azure Stack HCI is the implementation of the Azure Resource Bridge capabilities.
-You will now use the pre-installed Resource Bridge capabilities to add more VM resource onto the Azure Stack HCI cluster, but using the Azure Portal instead of Windows Admin Center.
+One of the recently added hybrid features in Azure Stack HCI is the implementation of the Azure Resource Bridge capabilities.
+You will now use the pre-installed Resource Bridge capabilities to add more VM resources onto the Azure Stack HCI cluster, but using the Azure Portal instead of Windows Admin Center.
 Remember that you now will use the Azure Portal, but you also can leverage Bicep or ARM templates, or everything which can talk to the APIs.

 Contents
 -----------